greenbone/docs/src/common/systemd.rst

   configurations are only available if a *Feed Import Owner* is set, *gvmd* can connect to the scanner and the VTs are fully loaded by both services.

-  Running vulnerability scan when not all data has been loaded may lead to empty or erroneous reports.
+  Running a vulnerability scan when not all data has been loaded may lead to empty or erroneous reports.
 You can check the :file:`/var/log/gvm/gvmd.log` file for activity and also have a look at the SecInfo pages (for example :menuselection:`SecInfo --> NVTs`).